 Responsive vs Adaptive Web Design

 In mobile website development, there are two main approaches (or frameworks) for design: responsive and adaptive.
 Both result in websites that are optimized for mobile devices, with image sizes, spacing, and positioning optimized for a variety of screen sizes.
+This takes us to the long debate over – customer experience vs. user experience.
+But before understanding the intricacies, let’s review how responsive and adaptive design helps your approach.

 In responsive design, design elements are developed to scale across a variety of device sizes.
 A responsive web design is just one version of the website that adjusts automatically based on the user’s screen size.
 As a single design, responsive web design is faster and cheaper, but a single mistake in image sizing or padding can impact user experience when adapting to smaller devices.